 Step 1.
 Finding the system

-Surprisingly, finding a Dolby Atmos-compatible system is the easiest part of the process.
-Major audio manufacturers – like Onkyo, Denon, Yamaha and Pioneer – all make audio/visual receivers capable of processing Dolby Atmos audio tracks, with few distinctions for the layman between the mid-tier models.
+If you'd rather just expand the home system you already have, major audio manufacturers like Onkyo, Denon, Yamaha and Pioneer all make audio/visual receivers capable of processing Dolby Atmos audio tracks, with few distinctions for the layman between the mid-tier models.

 But why did I choose Onkyo's package for this setup instead of a Klipsch or purely Pioneer pairing?
 The SKS-HT594 has front left and front right speakers that do double duty as both left and right channels as well as the additional two height channels needed for Dolby Atmos, which was great for my small San Francisco apartment.

 This means I didn't need to completely rewire my entire living room and saved myself a bunch of time.
-Now, down the road, I could see myself switching to a 7.1.2 or even a 7.1.4 setup (left/right audio, center, two sets of L/R surround, a subwoofer and four ceiling speakers), but I decided not to get greedy on my first time working with Atmos.
+Now, down the road, I could see myself switching to a slightly more powerful setup, a 7.1.2 or even a 7.1.4 setup (left/right audio, center, two sets of L/R surround, a subwoofer and four ceiling speakers), but I decided not to get greedy on my first time working with Atmos.

-The takeaway here is that, as long as both the receiver and speakers are Dolby Atmos-ready, you're all set.
-Confused about where to start shopping?
-Dolby offers a handy catalog of all the current Atmos-ready products.
+If you're still a bit hazy about where to start shopping for Atmos products, Dolby offers a handy catalog of all the current Dolby Atmos-ready products.

 Step 2.
 Wiring and configuring the system